zacanger/trash/README.md

 * For Atom, `apm install react language-babel`.
 * For Sublime Text, search for `Babel` in Package Control.
 * For VS Code, `tsd install react-global` or `typings install --ambient react-global`
+* In general, switch from using JSHint to ESLint.
+JSHint doesn't do JSX very well.
+I recommend using the `standard` eslintrc.

 --------